The unreasonable effectiveness of Nonstandard Analysis: Background

 The logical framework for Reverse Mathematics is \emph{second-order arithmetic}, in which only natural numbers and sets thereof are available.
-As a result, functions from reals to reals are not available, and have to be represented by so-called \emph{codes} (See \cite{simpson2}*{II.6.1}).
-In the latter case, the coding of continuous functions amounts to introducing a modulus of (pointwise) continuity (See \cite{kohlenbach4}*{\S4}).
-The nonstandard theorems proved in the system $\P$ \emph{will not involve coding} (for continuous functions or otherwise); However, as will become clear below, a modulus of continuity naturally `falls out of' the nonstandard definition of continuity as in \eqref{NST}.
-In other words, the nonstandard framework seems to `do the coding for us'.
+As a result, functions from reals to reals are not available, and have to be represented by so-called \emph{codes} (see \cite{simpson2}*{II.6.1}).
+In the latter case, the coding of continuous functions amounts to introducing a modulus of (pointwise) continuity (see \cite{kohlenbach4}*{\S4}).
+The nonstandard theorems proved in the system $\P$ do not involve coding for continuous functions (reals are coded as in Definition \ref{keepintireal}); however, as will become clear below, a modulus of continuity naturally `falls out of' the nonstandard definition of continuity as in \eqref{NST}.
+Thus, the nonstandard framework seems to `do the coding for us'.

 In light of the previous, one of the main results of RM is that \emph{mathematical theorems} fall into \emph{only five} logical categories.
 By contrast, there are lots and lots of (purely logical or non-mathematical) statements which fall outside of these five categories.
 Similarly, most \emph{mathematical theorems} from Nonstandard Analysis have the normal from required for applying term extraction via Corollary~\ref{consresultcor}, while there are plenty of non-mathematical or purely logical statements which do not.
 In conclusion, the results in this paper are inspired by the \emph{Reverse Mathematics way of thinking} that mathematical theorems (known in the literature) will behave `much nicer' than arbitrary formulas (even of restricted complexity).
 In particular, since there is no meta-theorem for the (Big Five and its zoo) classification of RM, one cannot hope to obtain a meta-theorem for the template $\CI$ from Section~\ref{detail}.